n0isy/openai-tokens-count/README.md

 ## Advanced Usage

-For a more complex scenario, including multiple messages, tool calls, and various parameters, you can use the following example:
+For a more complex scenario, including multiple messages, tool calls, various parameters, and image estimation, you can use the following example:

 ```typescript
 import { estimateTokens } from 'openai-tokens-count';